 - Prior to 2018-2019 school year they allowed people in without a medical exemption and without vaccination.

 - Every college student has to show proof of vaccination within the last 10 years.

-- Currently, it is up to the doctor’s discretion and not based on contraindications (which it used to be).
-It is broader than SB277 because a nurse practitioner and a physician’s assistant can also write the exemption whereas for school only an MD or DO can.
+- Currently, it is up to the doctor’s discretion and is not based on contraindications (which it used to be).
+The law s broader than SB277 because a nurse practitioner and a physician’s assistant can also write the exemption whereas for school only an MD or DO can.

 - If a school has a religious exemption option (which all do other than the UC’s) we suggest that you do NOT submit the medical exemption, but just submit the religious exemption.
 The way the college student does NOT have unnecessary medical information in their file.

 - In terms of other California colleges, we are still governed by the law that allows for personal beliefs exemption as long as you bring a letter that you have been informed by MD.

 Current Guidelines on Vaccine Exemptions For California College Students